-1.8 What co-operation or information sharing agreements have been entered into with other governments or regulators?
+1.9 What co-operation or information sharing agreements have been entered into with other governments or regulators?

-United States government authorities have entered into memoranda of understanding with numerous governments and regulators, including almost all EU countries in connection with the implementation of the AIFMD.
+The United States government authorities have entered into a memoranda of understanding with numerous governments and regulators, including almost all EU countries in connection with the implementation of the AIFMD.
+The agreements underlying such MOUs vary country by country, and may permit on-site visits, sharing of information, and provision of other types of reciprocal assistance among regulators party to each such MOU with respect to investment advisers, including investment advisers to Alternative Investment Funds.